Mituteruhsu/LiveQRCode_intro/README.md

 ﻿# LiveQRCode_intro
-I put this for study purpose.</b>
+I put this for study purpose.
 Never write a code before...
 Only a few month of learning python.
 If you find a better way of improving.
 Please let me know.

 Thank you!

-The project is simple.
+# The project is simple.

 1. Start up your webcam with openCV.
 2. Use pyzbar and openCV to decode the QRcode.
 3. Frame the QRcode with text.